johnwinans/DecagonReelClock/README.md

 # DecagonReelClock
-Design files for a 3D printed decagon reel clock
+Design files for a 3D printed decagon reel clock.
+Project files include a 2-part decagon reel, drive gear, mounting bracket and printable digits to glue onto the reels.

-Inspired by the various counter and clock projects like this one:
+Inspired by various pinball counter and clock projects like this one:

 https://makezine.com/projects/convert-pinball-score-reel-clock/